Metrics System¶

 SELECT organizations.workos_org_id, organizations.name FROM rooms JOIN organizations ON rooms.organization_id = organizations.id WHERE rooms.id = ? - Return

-OrgData{OrgID, OrgName}for metric labeling
+OrgData{OrgID, OrgName, MonthlyRecordingMinutes}for metric labeling and license tracking

 Why org_id Instead of org_name?